functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nestjs-nx-serverless-setup.md

           path: '{proxy+}'
 ```

-In the example above we are using the ability to reference external YAML files documented [here](https://www.serverless.com/framework/docs/providers/aws/guide/variables#reference-properties-in-other-files).
+In the example above, we are using the ability to reference external YAML files documented [here](https://www.serverless.com/framework/docs/providers/aws/guide/variables#reference-properties-in-other-files).

+I am not aware of a better way to share or inherit YAML configuration between projects.
+If you know of one, please let me know!

 ## Configuring NX

 Now that we have Serverless Framework configured with our NestJS handlers, we need to wire up some NX targets to actually run our Serverless Framework commands in NX's task runner system.

-We will replace the `serve` target that was generated with NestJS and introduce a new `deploy` target in each project's `project.json`.
+We replace the `serve` target that was generated with NestJS and add a new `deploy` target in each project's `project.json`.

 ### project.json Example
 ```json